A visual inspection of the spark plug color, will display symptoms and conditions, of what’s happening, inside your

-The experienced technician can analyze the spark plug color.
-Therefore, tracking down the root cause of many problems.
+So, the experienced technician, can analyze the spark plug color.
+Consequently, tracking down, the root cause of many problems.

 The following is a list of conditions that you may find, when checking spark plug color:

 - Combustion deposits are slight and not heavy enough; to cause any detrimental effect on engine performance.
 Note: The brown to greyish tan color and minimal amount of electrode erosion.
 Furthermore, indicating the plug is in the correct heat range; and, has been operating in a “healthy” engine.

 - So, a clean, white insulator firing tip and or excessive electrode erosion; indicates this spark plug condition.
 Caused by, over advanced ignition timing; poor engine cooling system, lean air fuel mixture, or a leaking intake manifold.
 When these conditions prevail, even a plug of the correct heat range, will overheat.